majn/telegram-purple/README.md

 If you are just interested in using the plugin you probably want to use one of the following binary distributions.
 Please note that I do not control most of those package sources and the version may lag behind.

-If your plattform is not supported or you want to contribute by testing or development, scroll down to "Building form Source".
+If your platform is not supported or you want to contribute by testing or development, scroll down to "Building form Source".

 #### OSX (Adium)